 Bird Nest and Pregnancy

 During pregnancy, the nutritional needs of women increase as they nourish themselves and their growing baby.
-So, is bird nest consumption beneficial during this critical period?
+So, is bird nest consumption beneficial during this period?

 Potential Health Benefits for Pregnant Women